 Other forms of abstract cinema took.

 What Is Cinéma Pur

 Cinéma pur is a French term meaning pure cinema.
-It refers to a certain style of filmmaking that favors the film itself over its subject matter, and the visual aspects of cinema over dialogue.
+It refers to a particular style of filmmaking that favours the film itself over its subject matter and the visual aspects of cinema over dialogue.